awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 ]
 ```

-The following constraint places each task in the group on a different instance\.
-This type of constraint is not supported when performing [RegisterTaskDefinition](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RegisterTaskDefinition.html)\.
+The `distinctInstance` constraint places each task in the group on a different instance\.
+It can be specified with the following actions: [CreateService](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html) and [RunTask](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html)

 ```
 "placementConstraints": [